History of Princeton Nurseries

 PP11055 Forsythia Hybrid Plant Named ‘Princeton Gold’ (1999)

-Princeton Nurseries started purchasing land in Allentown, NJ in 1962 and moved the entire operation there by the end of the 1990′s.
-The company closed operations in Spring of 2010.
+As development increased in the Kingston area, Princeton Nurseries started purchasing land in Allentown, NJ in 1962 and moved its entire operation there in 1995.
+The company closed operations in Spring of 2010; fortunately, its land in Allentown has now been preserved as farmland and open space.

 Additional information on the history of Princeton Nurseries can be found on the Kingston Greenways Association web site at: http://www.kingstongreenways.org/pnl/pnl1recollector.html